masonoise/cms-api/README.md

 Content can have copies in Draft, Live, and Retired states (aka "versions"), with the following transitions:

-- Newly-created items are automatically placed in Draft (DONE)
+- Newly-created items are automatically placed in Draft
-- Draft items can be made live (aka "published"), which removes the draft copy (DONE)
+- Draft items can be made live (aka "published"), which removes the draft copy
-- Draft items can be edited and remain in Draft (DONE)
+- Draft items can be edited and remain in Draft
-- Live items, when edited, create a new copy in Draft state; existing copy remains Live (DONE)
+- Live items, when edited, create a new copy in Draft state; existing copy remains Live
-- When a Draft item is made live, if there is an existing Live copy it will be made Retired (DONE)
+- When a Draft item is made live, if there is an existing Live copy it will be made Retired
-- When a Live item is Retired, any existing Retired copy is replaced (i.e. there is only one Retired copy of an item) (DONE)
+- When a Live item is Retired, any existing Retired copy is replaced (i.e. there is only one Retired copy of an item)
-- When deleting, only a single copy is deleted (not all versions) (DONE)
+- When deleting, only a single copy is deleted (not all versions)
-- Live items can be "Rolled back", which swaps the live copy with the Retired copy (if there is one) (DONE)
+- Live items can be "Rolled back", which swaps the live copy with the Retired copy (if there is one)

 TO DO LIST:

 - Authentication and saving of Author's name with changes
+- Paginate the index page
 - When a new item is posted to it, it should save it with default text as passed in (nice to have)
 - When fetching a file, need to be able to ask for either the URL or the file itself